Table of Contents

 Environmental, social, and governance frameworks provide structure for sustainability thinking.
 Environmental factors include carbon footprint and water usage.
 Social considerations encompass labor practices and community relations.
 Governance involves ethical leadership and transparent reporting.
 Business Essentials help leaders balance these dimensions with financial objectives.

-Long-term thinking represents the core of sustainability as a Business Essential.
+Long-term thinking represents the core of sustainability as one of the most important Business Essentials.
 Leaders must consider how today’s decisions affect future generations and ecosystem health.
 They need frameworks for evaluating trade-offs between short-term profits and long-term resilience.
 This expanded perspective creates durability that purely financial optimization cannot achieve.

 Business Essentials in Sustainability Areas